waynodiablo/Oystercard/pills/spec_helper_methods.md

     click_button 'Sign in'
   end
 ```
-Wow nice!!!
+Nice!
 This means that all we have to remember to do is pass in a user model that presumably exists in the db.
 We don't have to remember an order of arguments.
 We're not at risk of opaque errors from having incorrectly typed a password string.
 So we'd call such a method like:

 ```ruby
 it 'displays a welcome message on sign-in' do